 The distribution ranges from mountains in the Western Cape from Piketberg, the Hex River, the Little Karoo around Montagu and Oudtshoorn to the Eastern Cape around the Kei River.
 There is another distribution in Limpopo in the Soutpansberg.

-The plants usually grow in kloofs where shade and water are commonly found.
-The species is not considered to be threatened in its habitat early in the twenty first century (Vlok and Schutte-Vlok, 2010; JSTOR; www.plantzafrica.com; http://redlist.sanbi.org).
+The plants usually grow in kloofs where shade and water are usual features.
+The habitat population is deemed of least concern early in the twenty first century (Vlok and Schutte-Vlok, 2015; JSTOR; iNaturalist; www.plantzafrica.com; http://redlist.sanbi.org).